-14. Can public-benefit organisations with a tax-exempt status also support/give grants to forprofit organisations (such as a small green start-up)?
+14. Can public-benefit organisations with a tax-exempt status also support/give grants to for-profit organisations (such as a small green start-up)?

 No, non-profit organisations that benefit from particular tax regimes have constraints on the allocation of their resources.
-For instance, Onlus foundations can give donations only in favour of other Onlus foundations or other non-profit organisations with public-utility purposes.
+For instance, ONLUS foundations can give donations only in favour of other ONLUS foundations or other non-profit organisations with public-utility purposes.
+The same principle also appears in the Third Sector legislation.